-Figure 3-37: Data Plane Deployment Mode2 - After location failure
+Figure 3-52: Data Plane Deployment Mode2 T1-Dist - After location failure case1

-After the loss of a Location-A hosting the Tier-1 "Blue" active, the North/South "Blue" Data Plane is stopped.
-The East/West "Blue" Data Plane in other locations is not impacted, as long as it doesn't need to cross the Tier-1 Service Router (SR) component.
+After the loss of a Location-A, the North/South "Blue" Data Plane is stopped.
+The East/West "Blue" Data Plane in other locations is not impacted, as long as it doesn't need to go North of the Tier-1 component.